echiner/ether-tools/README.md

 ## Troubleshooting

-### Error installing web3
+### Error installing web3 in Windows

-In Windows you might get an error when installing web3 ("pip install web3") realted to "lru-dict".
+In Windows you might get an error when installing web3 ("pip install web3") related to "lru-dict".
 This is how you solve it:

 The error you're encountering is due to the lru-dict package requiring Microsoft Visual C++ 14.0 or greater to be installed on your system.
 To resolve this issue, follow these steps: